Automated emails for SMEs can be simple to implement and make a massive difference to the bottom line.

 Well, there are some kinds of businesses where the kinds of messages we’ve discussed here are not appropriate.
 These include:

 - Subscriptions that automatically renew each month (for example, a lot of SaaS products).
 If you schedule too many reminders, you’re just inviting people to leave!

-- Any kind of business that relies on unpredictable events outside their own control.
+- Any kind of business relies on unpredictable events outside its own control.
 Every kind of arbitrage business falls into this category – if you’re making money on unpredictable price differences (eg stock trading), there’s not much you can do to pre-plan your mailings.

 But then, different types of email automation beyond those we’ve been looking at can work wonders for these types of companies.